-Please be advised that from November 2018, Thanet District Council intends to commence Memorial Stability Testing in the Garden of Rest at Thanet Crematorium.
+Please be advised that from April 2019, Thanet District Council intends to commence Memorial Stability Testing in St John’s Cemetery, Margate.

 The testing is required to be done to ensure visitors’ safety around existing memorials.
 It will be carried out as discreetly as possible and any required action will be taken sensitively in proportion to any danger posed.

 Memorial stability is a legal requirement for burial authorities to test the stability of all memorial stones.
 This is to ensure people working or visiting any cemetery or churchyard can do so safely.